 In addition, we value and support the offer of work experience placements from local companies which are pertinent to the individualised timetable of some of our Key Stage 4 learners.
 These placements include retail outlets, construction companies, childcare providers and catering outlets which supplement the academic work that the learners complete as part of their options courses.

-Vocational learning is supported in the PSHE curriculum at Key Stage 4 with learners completing short courses in employability, food hygiene, first aid and other associated qualifications including those supported through the Prince’s Trust.
+Work related learning outside the classroom is also supported by taught sessions in school that incorporates careers education and work skills, with learners working towards recognised vocational BTECs.
+It is supported in the PSHE curriculum at Key Stage 4 with learners completing short courses in employability, food hygiene, first aid and other associated qualifications

 Extended Vocational Provision